Code-Institute-Submissions/Third_milestone/README.md

 - The base colors for the site are green and blue with its different shades and white as the main background color.
 These colors were selected to match with the surfing theme i.e. colors of the ocean.
 - Typography is limited to three Google typefaces with "Roboto" being the default one.
 It's a clean and modern sans serif typeface makes the site readable on both small and large devices.
 The other two are "Kaushan Script" and "Oswald".
 The first one was used as a base for Surfingeurope logotype and occasionally on the website to give the content some vibrant feel.
 The later, being a reworking of the classic gothic typeface style is used to put an emphasis on text content due to its better fit to the pixel grid of a standard digital screens.
-- The website logotype and its shorcut are custom made making the site more stylish and memorable.
+- The website logotype and its shortcut are custom made making the site more stylish and memorable.
 - The website assets include photographs, either taken from stock photography or provided by users as a surfing location image.
 They photographs that are used to style the application were carefully selected and edited to create a consistent overall design.

 ## Features